 A number of Facilities-specific Board policies and regulations are close to 30 years old and no longer reflect current District organization, how projects are planned, designed and developed, and/or escalated project costs.
 Thus, a complete review of policies and regulations pertaining to District facilities was started.
-Phase 1, which focused on facilities planning and development, had its proposed policy revisions (with the exception of Policy 701.11/701.11-R: Naming of Board Owned Facilities or Parts of Board Owned Facilities, which were broken out to be dealt with separately) adopted by the Board at its Public Meeting of 23 June 2021.
+Phase 1, which focused on facilities planning and development, had its proposed policy revisions (with the exception of Policy 701.11/701.11-R: Naming of Board Owned Facilities or Parts of Board Owned Facilities, and Policy 701.12/701.12-G: Official School Openings, which were broken out to be dealt with separately) adopted by the Board at its Public Meeting of 23 June 2021.

-Phase 2, which focuses on the review of maintenance, operations and transportation policies and regulations, was reviewed and discussed at the 05 January 2021 In Camera meeting of the Facilities & Building Committee and approved to proceed to the Policy Committee.
+Phase 2, which focuses on the review of maintenance, operations and transportation policies and regulations, was received at the 07 March 2022 Public meeting of the Policy Committee, with stakeholders agreeing to provide any initial feedback to the Executive Director, Facilities Services.
+Any revisions would be brought forward to a future Policy Committee meeting for consideration.

-Phase 3, which covers the balance of Policy 700 policies and regulations, is targeted for Summer 2022.
+Phase 3, which covers the balance of Policy 700 policies and regulations, is targeted for early 2023.